-Odd semesters - 1 & 3

-Even semesters - 2 & 4

-July - November

-January - May

-c) There shall be examination at the end of each semester.
+Odd semesters $-1 \& 3$ July - November Even semesters $-2 \& 4$ January - May c) There shall be examination at the end of each semester.
 There shall be a vacation of minimum 2 weeks after the examinations at the end of odd semesters and 4 weeks after the examinations at the end of even semesters.

-4.0 Medium of instruction
+Medium of instruction

-Medium of instruction shall be English
+Medium of instruction shall be English.

-5.0 Eligibility for admission
+Eligibility for admission

-- 5.1 Candidates with a B.ASLP or B.Sc (Speech & Hearing) degree of any University recognized by the Rehabilitation Council of India or any other degree considered as equivalent thereto and having an average of not less than 55% of marks are eligible for admission to M.Sc (Aud).
-"Average" refers to average of the aggregate marks obtained in all the years/semesters of the qualifying examination. - 5.2 Relaxation in the qualifying marks for designated categories of students shall be as per rules and regulations of respective University / State / Union Territories or the Central Government. - 5.3 Applicants shall not be older than 30 years on the 1stJuly of the year of admission.
+- a.
+Candidates with a B.ASLP or B.Sc (Speech & Hearing) degree of any University recognized by the Rehabilitation Council of India or any other degree considered as equivalent thereto and having an average of not less than 55% of marks are eligible for admission to M.Sc (Aud).
+"Average" refers to average of the aggregate marks obtained in all the years/semesters of the qualifying examination. - b.
+Relaxation in the qualifying marks for designated categories of students shall be as per rules and regulations of respective University / State / Union Territories or the Central Government. - c.
+Applicants shall not be older than 30 years on the 1stJuly of the year of admission.

-6.0 Program Structure
+Program Structure